 A maintenance window must be assigned to at least one test, even if you're creating it as a default.

-If you selected tests as the maintenance window type, all test types can be assigned to the maintenance window, but Last Mile or Private Last Mile tests that are in batch orders are not available.
+If you selected tests as the maintenance window type, all test types can be assigned to the maintenance window.
+You can assign Performance (Browser Agent) and Availability tests to the same maintenance window.

 If you selected alerts as the maintenance window type, only Backbone tests can be assigned to the maintenance window.